weselyfukuda/Contact-Book/README.md

 # Answer Questions

 ## How will you approach an open-ended programming project?
+I would approach my open ended project by figuring out and understanding the requirements that are needed to create my program like doing research on the algorithims used to create a program like this

 ## How do you think GitHub will factor into this project?
+GitHub gives a platform and manages open ended projects like this